Pre-existence of Christ: Nicene Christianity

 In Trinitarianism this "Logos" is also called God the Son or the second person of the Trinity.
 Theologian Bernard Ramm noted that "It has been standard teaching in historic Christology that the Logos, the Son, existed before the incarnation.
 That the Son so existed before the incarnation has been called the pre-existence of Christ."
-In the words of the Nicene Creed, Christ "came down from heaven, and was incarnate."

-Additionally, Trinitarian Christians see a connection between Christ and the enigmatic "angel of YHWH" figure from the Old Testament.
-Christian apologist David Wilber teaches that this figure is the pre-incarnate Christ:Similar to how the New Testament teaches that Jesus is distinct from God and yet also is God, the Old Testament teaches that the Angel of YHWH is distinct from YHWH and yet also is YHWH (Genesis 16:7-13; 22:15-16; Exodus 3, Judges 6, etc.).
-In other words, YHWH and the Angel of YHWH are interchangeable from the Old Testament's perspective.
-Both are members of the one being who is God.
-One of those members, the Angel of YHWH, took on flesh and was born as the man Jesus.Douglas McCready, in his analysis and defense of the pre-existence of Christ, notes that whereas the preexistence of Christ "is taken for granted by most orthodox Christians, and has been since New Testament times", during the past century the doctrine has been increasingly questioned by less orthodox theologians and scholars.
+Douglas McCready, in his analysis and defense of the pre-existence of Christ, notes that whereas the pre-existence of Christ "is taken for granted by most orthodox Christians, and has been since New Testament times", during the past century the doctrine has been increasingly questioned by less orthodox theologians and scholars.

 James Dunn, in his book Christology in the Making, examines the development of this doctrine in early Christianity, noting that it is "beyond dispute" that in John 1:1–18, "the Word is pre-existent, and Christ is the pre-existent Word incarnate," but going on to explore possible sources for the concepts expressed there, such as the writings of Philo.

 Some Protestant theologians believe that God the Son emptied himself of divine attributes in order to become human.
 Others reject this.

 Tertullian in Against Marcion Ch.21 sees a pre-existent appearance of Christ in the fiery furnace of one who is "like the son of man (for he was not yet really son of man)."
 The identification of specific appearances of Christ is increasingly common in evangelical literature from the 1990s onwards.
 For example, W. Terry Whalin states that the fourth person in the fiery furnace is Christ, and that "These appearances of Christ in the Old Testament are known as Theophanies or 'appearances of God' ".

 Catholicism

+According to the Catholic Church, Saint Augustine defined the Word as the eternal and perfect thought that God has of Himself, generated by the Father as a living and personal divine concept, which had no beginning and expresses God’s perfect self-knowledge.
+For Saint John Damascene, the Word is the perfect and revealing image of the Father, eternally generated without separation, just as light generates the ray, and through Him God created the world and revealed Himself to humanity.
+Saint Thomas Aquinas described the Word as the divine concept generated by God’s knowledge of Himself, generating a Person consubstantial with the Father, eternal and the agent of creation, through whom God acts and communicates.

-According to Thomas Aquinas, "the humane nature" of Christ was created and began in time, where "the subsistent subject" is both uncreated and eternal.
+According to Thomas Aquinas, "the human nature" of Christ was created and began in time, where "the subsistent subject" is both uncreated and eternal.